 Ultimately, what Specht accomplished is showing how Brutalism can be made relevant again by looking at original Brutalism buildings to differentiate what worked and what didn’t.

-Ultimately, what Specht accomplished is showing how Brutalism can be made relevant again by looking at original Brutalism buildings to differentiate what worked and what didn’t.
+Ultimately, what Specht designs has accomplished is showing how Brutalism can be made relevant again by looking at original Brutalism buildings to differentiate what worked and what didn’t.
 From there, he can modify the good ideas to create something attractive and functional.
 He also feels it’s important that incorporating Brutalism influences was not part of the client’s original plan, but, rather, his desire to find a way to make the house and landscape merge as one.

 “At one point, the walls were conceived to be made of stone.
 [From there], various materials were considered through different iterations of the design,” Scott Specht said.
 “But then, we hit upon the concrete for this Dallas luxury home, and it fit right in with the idea of [having a] palette of natural materials that the clients loved that did not need to be veneered or covered in some applied way.
 Other materials used for accents were selected in order to create a serene visual effect.”